coldshrine/study-notes/papers/out-of-the-tar-pit.md

 It's not _always_ possible to "get away with it", some sequence of events can cause the system to "get into a bad _state_", then thing can go wrong.

 Even though the number of _inputs_ may be very large, the number of possible _states_ the system can be is often even larger.

+#### Impact of state in informal reasoning

+The mental processes which are used to do this informal reasoning often revolve around a case-by-case mental simulation of behaviour.
+As the number of states grows, the effectiveness of this mental approach buckles quickly.

+Another issue for informal reasoning is _contamination_.

+Consider a system made up of procedures, some of which are stateful and others which aren't.
+If the procedure makes use of any procedure which _is_ stateful, _even indirectly_, the procedure becomes _contaminated_.

+The more we can do to _limit_ and _manage_ state, the better.

+### Complexity caused by control

+Control is about _order_ in which things happen.
+We do not want to have to concerned about this.

+When control is an implicit part of the language, every single piece of program must be understood in that context.
+When a programmer is forced to specify the control, he or she is being forced to specify an aspect of _how_ the system should work rather than simply _what_ is desired.
+They are being forced to _over-specify_ the problem.

+A control-related problem is concurrency, which affects _testing_ as well.